homemaxico/mist-ap41-challenge-resolver/docs/guide/the-journey.md

 Placing different watchpoint and checking the memory contents it's a terrific way to get more information.
 In my tests I found out that I was sending an extra null character before the random number, so get_sha_256_hmac wasn't called to begin with.

 But our friend console_login has a behaviour that works in our advantage (who is laughing now!).
 If the developer answer is incorrect, the main thread continues and generates a type A challenge with a different structure.
 At this point I can pretty much tell by memory the Ghidra pseudo code for developer_login, and there are some malloc here and there, but not any free().
-So if we hit Ctrl + C after a wrong developer answer while gdb is listening:
+So if we hit Ctrl + C after a wrong developer answer while gdb is listening '(x/1s 0x24170)':

 ```
 challenge: BRHwxMS0yMi0zMy00NC01NS02NnxkZXZlbG9wZXJ8qrvM3e7/qqusra6vuru8vQ==